Here are (more or less) the steps I took to learn conversational Spanish.

-Step 3: Pimsleur AND Duolingo
+Step 2: Pimsleur AND Duolingo

 Step 4: Memrise and Cue Cards

 Destinos is an educational television program for Spanish learners, and Ben y Marina from Notes In Spanish is a podcast of real Spanish conversation...like Pimsleur but more interesting and without the handholding.
 It's likely that the first lessons of Ben y Marina will be too easy for you at this point, so skip ahead.
 I would, however, encourage you to watch Destinos from the start, even if you think it's beneath you.
 The intermediate levels of Coffee Break Spanish are also good.

 Step 6: Spanish films with Spanish subtitles

-Step 7: Skype, Interpals and Spanish literature
+Step 7: Skype, Interpals and Spanish-language literature

 Now is the time to start connecting with other Spanish speakers.
-Get on the website Interpals and start chatting in Spanish with native speakers to improve your reading and writing.
+Get on the website Interpals (Tinder plus also works) and start chatting in Spanish with native speakers to improve your reading and writing.
 There are plenty of people on the site who are willing to do Skype language exchanges too, which is a good way to practice your conversation skills for free.
 Also pick up a Spanish book or online periodical and translate it every once in awhile.